intelagense/rwxrob/log/2021/01/31/README.md

+## Sunday, January 31, 2021, 6:09:16PM EST <1612134556>

+Intrigued if there is a chance of using PEGN to capture the `date -d` grammar for modifying base date and time stamps.
+It would be relatively easy to capture as a grammar and then generate.
+I'm thinking we need to make that a priority for a helper Go package.
+The syntax is remarkable flexible and powerful.
+It is sort of inline with efforts on the `dtime` project that got me into PEG in the first place.

 ## Sunday, January 31, 2021, 6:07:24PM EST <1612134444>

 Dance All Days (Wang Chung) just randomly played.
 All is well in the